Viral hemorrhagic fever: Prevention

-With the exception of yellow fever vaccine and Ebola vaccines, vaccines for VHF-associated viruses are generally not available.
-Post-exposure prophylactic (preventive) ribavirin may be effective for some bunyavirus and arenavirus infections.
+With the exception of yellow fever vaccine and Ebola vaccines, vaccines for VHFs are generally not available.
+For someone exposed to CCHF, ribavirin is available as post-exposure prophylaxis (PEP).
+Ribavirin may also help in exposure to Lassa fever.

-VHF isolation guidelines dictate that all VHF patients (with the exception of dengue patients) should be cared for using strict contact precautions, including hand hygiene, double gloves, gowns, shoe and leg coverings, and face shield or goggles.
+Any person who is taking care of a patient with any VHF (except dengue fever) should take multiple precautions against exposure and infection.
+The precautions include hand hygiene, double gloves, gowns, shoe and leg coverings, and face shields or goggles.
 Lassa, CCHF, Ebola, and Marburg viruses may be particularly prone to nosocomial (hospital-based) spread.
-Airborne precautions should be utilized including, at a minimum, a fit-tested, HEPA filter-equipped respirator (such as an N-95 mask), a battery-powered, air-purifying respirator, or a positive pressure supplied air respirator to be worn by personnel coming within 1,8 meter (six feet) of a VHF patient.
+Airborne precautions should be utilized including, at a minimum, a fit-tested, HEPA filter-equipped respirator (such as an N95 mask), a battery-powered, air-purifying respirator, or a positive pressure supplied air respirator to be worn by personnel coming within 1.8 meters (six feet) of a VHF patient.
 Groups of patients should be cohorted (sequestered) to a separate building or a ward with an isolated air-handling system.
 Environmental decontamination is typically accomplished with hypochlorite (e.g. bleach) or phenolic disinfectants.